builtnorth/wp-schema/README.md

 - **WebsiteProvider**: WebSite schema with site-wide metadata and SearchAction for sitelinks
 - **ArticleProvider**: Article, BlogPosting, and NewsArticle schema for posts
 - **ProductProvider**: Product schema with auto-detection for WooCommerce, Easy Digital Downloads, and BigCommerce
+- **EventProvider**: Event schema with auto-detection for The Events Calendar, Events Manager, Modern Events Calendar, and Event Organiser
 - **AuthorProvider**: Person schema for post authors
 - **NavigationProvider**: SiteNavigationElement schema from WordPress menus